State Police (Latvia): Structure

 OMEGA (Pretterorisma vienība "Omega") is the premier counter-terrorism and hostage response unit of Latvia, part of the State Police.
-Founded in 1992, OMEGA does cooperate with many other counter-terrorism units over the world.
-The Heckler & Koch MP5, the HK G36C and the Walther P99 weapons are used.
+Founded in 1992, OMEGA cooperates with many other counter-terrorism units over the world.

 Ranks

 The Latvian police ranks are the same as in any of the agencies subordinate to the Ministry of the Interior.
 The General rank is assigned by the Cabinet of Ministers of the Republic of Latvia, while the Second Lieutenant, First Lieutenant, Captain, Major, Lieutenant Colonel and Colonel ranks are assigned by the Interior Minister.

-Equipment and Vehicles
+Equipment

+Uniform

+In June 2018, while celebrating its 100th anniversary, the Police unveiled its new visual identity: a new, pre-WWII-style logo based on the lesser coat of arms of Latvia and new livery with blue, lime green and grey elements inspired by a Latvian folk ornament, the Brush of Māra (Māras slotiņa).

+The new design was designed by a group of students and professors from the Art Academy of Latvia and is scheduled to replace the old one starting from 2020.

+New uniforms to gradually replace the old all-blue kit were also presented later the same year.
+The old uniforms are planned to be phased out by 1 July 2024.

+Small arms

 While the precise weapons arsenal of the State Police of Latvia is not known, according to the weapons procurement of the Ministry of Interior, some of the weapons they use together with the State Secret Police and Border Guard are the following: